The Tolerance Induction Program® (TIP)

 Sensitized

-Foods in the sensitized column will produce allergic pathways and proteins in your child’s blood if they eat a large amount of that food.
+Foods in the sensitized column will produce allergic pathways and proteins in your blood if eating a large amount of that food.
 Patients can likely consume foods on the right side of the sensitized column with no clinical reaction.
 However, foods on the left side of the column are more likely to cause a grade 1 reaction or a reaction involving one body system (i.e., hives, rash, stomach pain, nausea, etc.).

 Tolerant